humairaansari12345/healthcare_sql_project/README.md

 data-driven decision-making.

 Objectives
-Analyze hospital stay durations and admission trends.
+1.Analyze hospital stay durations and admission trends.
-Optimize resource allocation and staff planning.
+2.Optimize resource allocation and staff planning.
-Identify common diagnosis patients patterns. support data-driven healthcare decisions.
+3.Identify common diagnosis patients patterns.
+4.support data-driven healthcare decisions.

 Dataset
 The data for this project is sourced from the Kaggle dataset: